sdat2/sdat2.github.io/index.md

 My thesis *The Potential Height of Tropical Cyclone Storm Surges* asked what the worst possible hurricane storm surge given a climate is, and how this could be useful for risk assessment and for testing the extreme extrapolation of deep learning surrogates.

 I studied Natural Sciences (Physics, BA+MSci) at the University of Cambridge.
 I am currently an ML researcher at Goldman Sachs in London.

+## Blog

+- [London has better weather than New York City](https://github.com/sdat2/lon_nyc) — a data-driven analysis of 20 years of hourly weather records that debunks the "drizzly London" myth.

+## Contact

+Feel free to get in touch.
+My email address is ${my github handle}g at gmail dot com .

 ## Research interests